 On April 25, 2008 the Company met with the U.S. Food and Drug Administration (FDA) to establish definitive requirements for the filing of an Investigational New Drug (IND) application, which is required for the Company to commence human Clinical Trials.
-After review of Sernova's pre-clinical testing data in rodents to date, the FDA specified the next stage to be a pivotal pre-clinical trial consisting of a single 12 month large-animal trial with clear endpoints, leading to a PhaseI/II human Clinical Trial.
+After review of Sernova's pre-clinical testing data in rodents to date, the FDA specified the next stage to be a pivotal pre-clinical trial consisting of a single 12 month large-animal trial with clear endpoints, leading to a Phasel/II human Clinical Trial.
 Including trial planning and chamber manufacturing time, the pivotal pre-clinical trial is expected to take about 18 months in total to complete and will assess the long-term safety and durable activity of Sertolin.

-Sernova is now focusing on the FDA-mandated pivotal pre-clinical trial, including the scale-up and design of the chamber for the trial, contracting with FDA-GLP facilities to perform the trial, and finalizing arrangements to secure porcine cells for this trial and future human trials.
+Sernova is now focusing on the FDA-mandated pivotal pre-clinical trial, including the scale-up and design of the chamber for the trial, contracting with FDA-GLP facilities to perform the trial, finalizing arrangements to secure porcine cells for this trial and future human trials, and evaluating alternatives for securing additional financing for the trial and general working capital purposes.